 A: Most visiting exchange students live in a student residence on south campus near the Business School.
 Students who are on exchange for the entire academic year may opt to live in a private residence called Granville Towers.
 Exchange students also have the option to find housing off campus, but the Undergraduate Business Program is unable to provide assistance with finding off-campus housing.
 Information on accommodation options and the application process is available on the Housing Office’s website.

 Q: How will I be registered for classes?
 Will I have an opportunity to change my schedule?

-A: Exchange students are pre-registered for classes based on the preferences indicated on the Course Selection Sheet submitted with your application.
+A: Exchange students are pre-registered for classes based on the preferences indicated on the Course Selection Application submitted with your application.
 You will have an opportunity to adjust your schedule online before you arrive and during the drop/add period at the beginning of the semester.
 Course syllabi are not provided to students until the first day of class.